aoloe/php-photo-gallery/README.md

 A Simple PHP Photo Gallery with:

-- Listing a gallery by scanning a folder with jpg images.
+- Listing a gallery by scanning a folder with images (there is not database).
-- Provide a full screen view and a download button for each image.
+- Provide a full screen view and a download button for each image (javascript based).
-- Posisbility to define low resolution images for the gallery and high resolution ones for the full screen view and the download.
+- Option to define low resolution images for the gallery and high resolution ones for the full screen view and the download.
 - Optional protection of individual galleries with secret words.
+  Warning: The images are not protected by the _password_, only their listing.
 - Each album must be defined in the `config.php` file:
   ```php
   <?php
   return [